 Who to contact

-In the first instance ask to speak to either the Local Area Commander or the Crime Prevention Officer (CPO).
+In the first instance ask to speak to the Crime Prevention Officer (CPO).
 Each police division has its own CPO who acts as a liaison officer to individuals and community groups.
 CPOs provide advice and suggest remedies to local community safety problems.
 The CPO should also be able to help facilitate letters of support for funding applications.